 There were no skid marks or vehicle parts to show an accident had occurred.
 Near the victim, officers found a cell phone belonging to the victim.
 They found another cell phone on the roadway.

 The woman who’d lost her cell phone tracked the location of her cell phone.
 Her phone was at the Criminal Investigation Division of the U.S. Park Police (under the National Park Services)—the jurisdiction based on where the body was found.
 She called about her cell phone.
-They asked her to go into their office to answer some questions—she did.
+They went to her mother's home and asked her to answer some questions—she did.

-Her first story: Using her mother’s vehicle, she drove two friends to their home when one woman started hitting her.
+Her first story: Using her mother’s vehicle, she was driving two friends to their home when one woman started hitting the driver.
 She pulled off to the side of the road and told them both to get out—they walked away.

 The woman gave the investigating officers permission to search her cell phone and her mother gave them permission to search her vehicle.
 As they left the mother’s home, they noticed an SUV parked down the street with a personalized license plate with the same name as the victim.
 Upon looking into the SUV, they determined it belonged to the victim.
 They seized the vehicle.